prometheus/docs/content/docs/introduction/comparison.md

 ### Storage

 Sensu uses Redis to persist monitoring data, including the Sensu client registry, check results, check execution history, and current event data.
-By default, the last 21 check results are stored.
-Sensu provides a dashboard ([Uchiwa](https://uchiwa.io/#/)) for check data visualization.

 ### Architecture

 Sensu has a [number of components](https://docs.sensu.io/sensu-core/latest/overview/architecture/).
 It uses RabbitMQ as a transport, Redis for current state, and a separate server for processing and API access.

 All components of a Sensu deployment (RabbitMQ, Redis, and Sensu Server/API) can be clustered for highly available and redundant configurations.
-The Sensu Server process, when in a clustered configuration, performs its own internal leader election for check request scheduling and event processing.

 ### Summary
 If you have an existing Nagios setup that you wish to scale as-is, or want to take advantage of the automatic registration feature of Sensu, then Sensu is a good choice.

 If you want to do whitebox monitoring, or have a very dynamic or cloud based environment, then Prometheus is a good choice.